Skip to main content

 • Prayer beads: Often carried during ceremonies

 Modern grooms may wear 2-3 outfits during multi-day celebrations, sometimes including Western suits (D15,000-D50,000) for certain events.
-Approximately 58% of urban grooms combine traditional and contemporary styles.
+Many urban grooms combine traditional and contemporary styles.

 Wedding Celebrations and Entertainment